Ballet Theatre Ashtabula School of Dance

 Ballet III & IV

-8 weeks beginning
+8 weeks starting Sept 15

 Dancers will study sustained barre and center work, along with adagio, pirouettes, and allegro combinations, and will be expected to work with greater emphasis on discipline and precision in skills.